Vukašin Mandrapa: Alleged martyrdom

 According to Zec's testimony from 1970, Mandrapa was singled out by an Ustaša executioner, allegedly named Friganović (Josip or Mile), due to his stoic behavior during forced labour and mass executions.
 Friganović allegedly attempted to compel Mandrapa to bless the Ustaše leader Ante Pavelić.
 Mandrapa refused to do so, even after Friganović had allegedly cut off both his ears and nose after each refusal.
 After ordering him to shout "Long live Pavelić!" for a fourth time and threatening to take his heart out with a knife, Mandrapa looked at Friganović and calmly stated "Do your job child".
 Friganović then allegedly cut out Mandrapa's eyes, tore out his heart, and slit his throat.

 Friganović told Zec that this was in the context of a killing contest he waged with Petar Brzica and other camp commanders, and boasted that by then he had slaughtered some 1,100 inmates.
 According to Zec, this act caused Friganović to break down psychologically, leading to his inability to continue killing that night and requiring psychiatric treatment.

-The philosopher Aleksandar Pražić argues that Zec's account is fictional.